Connor-Johnston-The-Only/RestrictedInput_Demo/README.md

 		});

-Would only allow user to input integers; no spaces Change the false to true... and th euser can input integers and spaces
+Would only allow user to input integers; no spaces Change the false to true... and the user can input integers and spaces

 *Bool	- Boolean *